 Stay Strong in Your Faith/Spirituality

 Whichever faith, religion, or spirituality you practice, we hope that you find peace in it.
 Things are happening right now beyond our control.
-But faith keeps us going strong when things don't go as planned.
+Faith keeps us going strong when things don’t go as planned.

 With faith, we have hope.
 Practice your faith, whether it’s reading the Bible, spending time in nature, praying, or meditating.
 There is no one way to be close to a higher power, but everyone can enjoy the benefits of strength, reduced fear, and reduced anxiety when growing close to their god.